tfausak/tfausak.github.io/_posts/2016-11-14-parse-and-generate-rocket-league-replays-with-haskell.md

 If the input JSON came from `rattletrap decode`, then the output replay will be identical to the input.
 In other words, replays can be converted to and from JSON without losing any information.

-Why would you want to generate a replay?
-It's not quite as useful as parsing them, but you can still have some fun.
-For example, you could [remove your wheels][] or [wear unusual items][].
-You can also force every car to look the same.
-I would like to see something that stitches replays together to make a highlight reel.
-Making cinematic camera paths (["smooths"][]) would be cool too.

 ### Modify

 ``` sh